colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 ### What Sarah Found

-Monday morning, April 2024.
-Sarah Cedao reviewed Echo's INPACT™ assessment: 28 out of 100.
+Monday morning Sarah Cedao reviewed Echo's INPACT™ assessment: 28 out of 100.
 Five dimensions critical or weak.
 One moderate.

 But **which specific infrastructure gaps caused each failure?** And why couldn't middleware bridge them?

 Chapter 2 showed what agents need.
-This section shows what BI infrastructure lacks—and why each gap requires architectural transformation, not API layers.
+This section shows what BI infrastructure lacks and why each gap requires architectural transformation, not API layers.

 ### Seven Infrastructure Gaps